romran/crud-add-car/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+Basic crud application using MERN stack.

+## Quick Setup

+* setup and run [MongoDB](https://docs.mongodb.com/manual/installation/) on your local machine.
+By default, `mongodb` server should start at port 27017

+* `npm install -g nodemon` to automatically restart the server on changes

+* `cd express-server` `npm install` `npm run` to start back-end express server: `http://localhost:3001/api`

+* `cd react-redux-client` `npm install` `npm run` to start app: `http://localhost:3000`

+Create React App is divided into two packages:

+* `create-react-app` is a global command-line utility that you use to create new projects.
+* `react-scripts` is a development dependency in the generated projects (including this one).

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)